Stunner/nui/README.md

             }
             return NO; // return NO to tell NUI that it should not try to style the object }
-        return YES; // return YES to tell NUI that it should try to style the object }];
+        return YES; // return YES to tell NUI that it should try to style the object, in the case of an unrecognized property,
+                    // NUI won't be able to style anything }];
 ```